immonex/kickstart/src/readme.txt

 * Fixed minor data selection and Twig templating issues.
 * Extended the Elementor add-on interface.
 * Verified WordPress 6.7 compatibility.
 * Updated dependencies.

-= 1.9.30 =
-* Release date: 2024-09-04
-* Added an option for disabling detail views and related links of sold/rented and reference properties.
-* Added filters for the Elementor add-on.
-* Added ability to combine the contents of multiple image source custom fields in a single gallery element.
-* Added a placeholder image for gallery PDF files without preview image.
-* Reworked map mousewheel zoom handling.
-* Reworked property query options.
-* Fixed template option transfer issue related to the standalone location element.
-* Fixed a backlink issue with activated auto-updates of list views.
-* Improved compatibility with older Samsung Smart TV web browsers.
-* Improved security.
-* Updated dependencies.

 See changelog.txt for the complete version history.